python/mypy/docs/source/generics.rst

    def last(seq: Sequence[T]) -> T:
        return seq[-1]

+Since the Python 3.12 syntax is more concise, it doesn't have an equivalent way of sharing type parameter definitions.

 A variable cannot have a type variable in its type unless the type variable is bound in a containing generic class or function.